RxSwiftCommunity/RxGRDB/README.md

 let request = SQLRequest(
     "SELECT * FROM players ORDER BY score DESC LIMIT 10") .asRequest(of: Player.self)

 request.rx.fetchAll(in: dbQueue)
     .subscribe(onNext: { players: [Player] in
         print("Players have changed")
     })
 ```

-You can also compute [diffs](#diffs) in order to animate the rows of a table views, or update annotations in a map view.
+You can also compute diffs in order to animate the rows of a table views, update annotations in a map view, or any other purpose.

-To connect to the database, define requests and records, please refer to [GRDB](https://github.com/groue/GRDB.swift), the database library that supports RxGRDB.

 Documentation